bionlplab/radtext/docs/contributing.md

 # Maintainers

-NegBio is maintained with :heart: by:
+RadText is maintained with :heart: by:

 -- **@yfpeng**